Corion/app-shadertoy/README.md

 COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

 Copyright (C) 2016 by Max Maischein

 This library is free software; you can redistribute it and/or modify